syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

-> Note: In OnDemand paging, you cannot assign a value for the Source property in SfDataPager.
+N> In OnDemand paging, you cannot assign a value for the Source property in SfDataPager.

 The following code example illustrates defining DataPager for OnDemandPaging: